openshift/enhancements/enhancements/machine-api/control-plane-machine-set.md

 unhealthy that either the etcd cluster is degraded, or a scaling operation is taking place presently to replace a failed Machine.

+#### Management of Control Plane load balancers

+In an OpenShift cluster, in general, there is a concept of an internal and external load balancer in front of the Kubernetes API.
+These load balancers are created by the installer on various cloud providers but are later considered for the most part to be unmanaged.

+To enable Control Plane Machine replacement, Machine API handles adding and removing Control Plane Machines from these load balancers on appropriate platforms (eg AWS, Azure and GCP).
+Therefore, when a customer today replaces their Control Plane Machine, they do not need to worry about the load balancer attachment as this is automated for them.

+As this is already a part of the Machine management directly, the `ControlPlaneMachineSet` does not need to be concerned about the load balancer management itself.

+On other platforms where virtual load balancers are employed (via Keepalived and HAProxy), such as vSphere or OpenStack, the Kubernetes API load balancing is all in cluster and therefore is not required to be modified during a Control Plane Machine replacement.

+On platforms that do not yet support load balancer management (eg IBM and Alibaba), this will need to be implemented in a similar manner to that of AWS, Azure and GCP before these platforms can be supported by `ControlPlaneMachineSets`.

 ### Risks and Mitigations

 #### etcd quorum must be preserved throughout scaling operations